AaltoSciComp/data-analysis-workflows-course/lectures/chapter-2-data.rst

 1. One usually needs to manually specify column names, column types, delimiters etc.
 2. Data is stored very inefficiently.
-Storing e.g. a floating point number in ascii takes a lot more space than storing it as binary.
+Storing e.g. a floating point number in ASCII takes a lot more space than storing it as binary.
 3. Using bad data readers (e.g. reading file without `read_csv`-functions) can result in huge number of small IO operations as text reading usually reads file some 4-64 kB at a time (a.k.a. small buffer size).